APS #2027

 6. Contributing to a Safe Workplace

 The University of Colorado is committed to protecting the health and safety of the university community and creating a safe working and learning environment.
-Safe workplace practices include following university health and safety guidelines, participating in applicable training sessions, using appropriate personal safety equipment, and reporting accidents, injuries, and unsafe situations.
-University employees are expected to conduct their activities in an environmentally responsible manner.
+Safe workplace practices include participating in applicable training sessions, using appropriate personal safety equipment, and reporting accidents, injuries, and unsafe situations.
+Members of the University community are expected to conduct their activities in an environmentally responsible manner.
 This includes carefully handling chemical, radioactive and biological waste, and disposing of hazardous waste and other potentially harmful agents in an environmentally safe manner.

 The illegal use and possession of controlled substances and the possession of firearms, explosives, and other weapons on university premises compromises the safety of the university community.
-The University of Colorado prohibits the unlawful manufacture, distribution, possession, or use of controlled substances and the possession of weapons in or on any premises or property owned or controlled by the University of Colorado (except as expressly permitted by Colorado law) (Regent Policy 8.A.6: Contributing to a Safe Workplace).
+The University of Colorado prohibits the unlawful manufacture, distribution, possession, or use of controlled substances and the unlawful possession of weapons in or on any premises or property owned or controlled by the University of Colorado (Regent Policy 8.A.6: Contributing to a Safe Workplace).

 • Each campus has enacted a comprehensive environmental health and safety program to ensure a safe working and learning environment, programs that include extensive training components, use of appropriate personal safety equipment and practices, and avoiding and reporting injuries and unsafe conditions.